SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/ios.md

 ![](img/ios-download.png)
 Here's what each one does:

 - **CouchbaseLiteListener.framework**: To access the database through HTTP (often used for hybrid development and peer-to-peer sync).
+Add it to your Xcode project by draging CouchbaseLiteListener.framework to the project navigator.
+This component has a dependency on JavaScriptCore.framework, make sure to add this framework as well if you're planning on using it.
 - **CBLJSONValidator**: Validates JSON objects against JSON-Schema specs.
 - **CBLRegisterJSViewCompiler** + **libCBLJSViewCompiler.a**: To register Views and Filters through the Listener.
 When doing so, the logic is written in JavaScript and stored in the database.
 - **libCBLForestDBStorage.a**: To use the ForestDB storage type.